In this article, I would like to share my thoughts about rote learning. How rote learning can impact the education and development of a country?

 Do you think students find it easier to rote learn?

-According to a survey, more than 75% of students would prefer conceptual or active learning instead of memorizing details without understanding.
+According to a survey, more than 75% of students prefer conceptual or active learning instead of memorizing details without understanding.

 However, a fair share of students still has to stoop to rote learning to save their grades.